 Shantiniketan, West Bengal

 They sing and dance to the accompaniment of musical instruments, such as the ektara, dubri, and veena.
 The devotees take turns to swing them while women dance around the swing and sing devotional songs.
-During these activities, the men keep spraying coloured water and coloured powder, abir, at them.
+During these activities, the men keep spraying colored water and colored powder, abir, at them.

-In Shantiniketan, Holi has a special musical flavour.
+In Shantiniketan, Holi has a special musical flavor.
 Visitors on Holi are offered traditional dishes that include malpoa, kheer sandesh, basanti sandesh (saffron), saffron milk, payash, and related foods.